Banner announcing 'Entries close soon' for the Asia Consumer Insurance Awards, with a trophy icon on the left and a dark gradient background.

 • Regulatory RBC ratio was 392% at end-2025; total equity stood at 268bn rupiah (approx US$15.7m), above the 250bn rupiah minimum requirement.

-Fitch Ratings Indonesia on Thursday announced it has assigned Indonesia’s PT Asuransi Candi Utama (Candi) a first-time National Insurer Financial Strength (IFS) Rating of ‘A-(idn)’, with a stable outlook.
+Fitch Ratings on Thursday announced it has assigned Indonesia’s PT Asuransi Candi Utama (Candi) a first-time National Insurer Financial Strength (IFS) Rating of ‘A-(idn)’, with a stable outlook.

 The company was set up in 2018 and began commercial operations in 2020, and had a 0.3% share of gross premiums written in the Indonesian non-life market in 2024.